Quick Relief. Trusted Local Care.

 - How much of the tooth remains:

-If a large portion of the tooth is missing, a filling may not provide enough support.
-A crown is often recommended to restore stability and function. - The location of the tooth:
+If a large portion of the tooth is missing, a filling may not provide sufficient reinforcement.
+A crown may be recommended to restore stability and function. - The location of the tooth:

 Back teeth take on more pressure during chewing.
-In these cases, crowns tend to provide more durability than fillings. - Your dental history:
+In these cases, crowns may offer more durability than fillings, depending on clinical assessment. - Your dental history:

 Previous restorations, bite alignment, and signs of wear or cracks all influence whether a crown or filling is appropriate.